kunmok/digital_backend_for_128GSPS_ADC/README.md

 used in both verification environments.
 Include these files when compiling the testbenches.

+### Caution

+Automated verification of memory (`dsp_mem`) in SystemVerilog is under construction.
+Memory block has been verified in raw Verilog style testbench, and post-silicon bringup.
+We welcome contributions to extending SystemVerilog testbenches to fuzz-test various operational modes for `dsp_mem`!

 ## Configuration & Parameters

 - Common widths (`LANE_WIDTH`, `ADC_WIDTH`, `DES_OUT_WIDTH`, etc.) live in